collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [The Talented Chimp](https://stackexchange.com/users/-1/210-the-talented-chimp) on 2010-12-29
 - score: 2

-<p>Any omniscient (or not), omnipresent (or not), omnipotent (or not) disembodied consciousness that takes an active role (or not) in the lives of the sentient organisms on this planet, and with which said organisms can have a personal and meaningful relationship (or not).</p>
+Any omniscient (or not), omnipresent (or not), omnipotent (or not) disembodied consciousness that takes an active role (or not) in the lives of the sentient organisms on this planet, and with which said organisms can have a personal and meaningful relationship (or not).

-<p>Atheism rejects that.</p>
+Atheism rejects that.

 ## Answer 1673